hashicorp-services/tfm/site/docs/index.md

 ## Pre-Requisites

+The following prerequisites are used when migrating from or to TFE or TFC from TFE or TFC.

-`tfm` utilize a config file AND/OR environment variables.
+- A tfm config file
-We recommend using environment variables for sensitive tokens from TFE/TFC instead of storing it in a config file.
+- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating from
+- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating to

 ### Environment Variables

 The following environment variables can be set or used to override existing config file values.